This blog may contain affiliate links. Read our disclosure policy for more info.

 Tip: You can search for buses to Puerto Madryn on Bus Bud.
 This website shows you all of the companies operating your desired route as well as the price.
 You can book securely online and even pick your seat!

-Argentina is also a great country to travel with a rental car!
-We actually rented a car in Patagonia on our most recent visit (December 2019) and loved every minute of it!
-So, if you’re road tripping around, be sure to make Puerto Madryn one of your stops!
+Argentina is also a great country to travel to with a rental car!
+We actually rented a car in Patagonia on our most recent visit and loved every minute of it!
+Plus, rental cars are cheaper than you probably think.
+Use the website Discover Cars to search for an awesome deal on a car rental in Argentina and Chile.

 Whale Watching in Puerto Madryn